Dennis Hastert says his sex-abuse accuser should return the hush money

 Jailed former House Speaker Dennis Hastert says a man who accused him of sexual abuse should return $1.7 million in hush money because he broke his silence by talking to the feds.

-The demand was made in Hastert's response to a lawsuit filed by the accuser, known only as Individual A, to recoup the rest of the money the politician promised him.
+The demand was made in Hastert's response to a lawsuit filed by the accuser, known only as Individual A, who is trying to recoup the rest of the money the politician promised him.

 "To the extent any contract existed between plaintiff [Individual A] and defendant [Hastert], plaintiff breached that contract," Hastert's lawyers wrote.